hyperledger/identus-docs/documentation/docs/concepts/what-is-identity.md

 ### Verifier

-The verifier verifies a presentation from a Holder.
+The Verifier verifies a presentation from a Holder.
 There is an assurance question regarding the data presented and what would be acceptable to each verifier.
 For example, a verifier may accept verifying the issuing DID as a proper authority for a specific type of credential, and another may require an additional check or knowledge of the information on the VC itself.